 - Do not buy an air purifier with the highest grade HEPA filter.
-Much like the AC, it will restrict the airflow and make it difficult for breathing.
+Much like the AC, it will restrict the airflow and make it difficult to breathing.

 - When the air purifier is operating, please do not move it frequently.
 Let the machine settle down and do its job.

-Philips AC1215/20 Air Purifier is built with a true HEPA filter that is able to purify nano and ultrafine particles with size 0.3 and 0.002 microns for an area up to 63 square meters.
+Philips AC1215/20 Air Purifier is built with a true HEPA filter that can purify nano and ultrafine particles with sizes of 0.3 and 0.002 microns for an area up to 63 square meters.
 It produces very little noise as 33 dB.
 With a warranty of 2 years, this air purifier is worth buying.

 HEPA filter for vacuum cleaner